-Four-hundred tons of cement form the base of the statue.
-At last, in December 1985, the final part of the construction was at hand — the placement of head and shoulders on top of the base.
+Four hundred tons of cement form the base of the statue.
+At last, in December 1985, the final part of the construction was at hand — the placement of the head and shoulders on top of the base.
 A Sikorsky S-64 Skycrane, which required a national guard unit to operate, was used — and this was all donated.
 Thousands of people witnessed the final part of the construction, and it was a sight to behold.

 If you travel to go see her…

 In summer, they run bus tours, a 2.5-hour return journey up the mountain to visit and go inside the statue.
 A beautiful memorial honoring all women and mothers stands there, and you can dedicate an inscribed tile to the Holy Mother; there is an outlook deck and a small chapel as well.